Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 --JupyterApp.answer_yes=true \

-Here is the requirements.txt content:
+Here’s the requirements.txt content:

 matplotlib